Sydney Coast - home of Underwater Earth

 Grey nurse sharks, Magic Point, Maroubra - Underwater Earth/XL Catlin Seaview Survey/Christophe Bailhache

-Taking place over the month of March, the Sydney Coast Hope Spot Marine Bioblitz is an exciting new community event brought to you by Sydney Coast Hope Spot Champions from the Ocean Lovers Festival and Underwater Earth.
+Taking place over the month of March each year starting in 2025, the Sydney Coast Hope Spot Marine Bioblitz is an exciting new community event brought to you by Sydney Coast Hope Spot Champions from the Ocean Lovers Festival and Underwater Earth.
+This annual biological surveying event is designed to celebrate the marine biodiversity of the Sydney Coast Hope Spot region whilst supporting marine education and science initiatives.
+Seasoned marine biologists, ocean lovers and curious citizen scientists are invited to participate, observing and identifying important biodiversity data of local marine species above, on and below the water, using the iNaturalist app.

 Many thanks for the Sydney Coast Hope Spot photographic contributors whose images are showcased above: Christophe Bailhache, Leonard Clifford, Vanessa Torres Macho, Grumpy Turtle, Talia Greis, Brett Lowein, Gergo Rugli, John Turnbull/Marine Explorer and Matty Smith.